53. Job hunting and career progression for the trans, gender diverse, and nonbinary professionals - with Jacob Thomas.

 Jacob Thomas is one of Australia's most prominent leaders in sexual orientation and gender identity.
-A nonbinary person living in Melbourne, Jacob uses the pronouns they/them and works at the Monash Warwick Alliance as their Education Project Coordinator, where they also guest lecture in Global Studies.
+A nonbinary person living in Melbourne, Jacob uses the pronouns they/them.
+He works at the Monash Warwick Alliance as their Education Project Coordinator, where they also guest lecture in Global Studies.

 In 2016 Jacob received the Queen's Young Leader Award, recognizing Jacob's work on suicide prevention for Australia's LGBTIQ community.
-Jacob previously sat as the Coordinator of the Commonwealth Youth Gender and Equality Network (CYGEN) and represented the network at international levels such as the 61st session of UN Women's Commission on the Status of Women (CSW) and the ECOSOC Youth Forum in New York, the Duke and Duchess of Sussex, the 11th Commonwealth Youth Forum in London, and at AIDS2018 in Amsterdam.
+Jacob previously sat as the Coordinator of the Commonwealth Youth Gender and Equality Network (CYGEN).
+He represented the network at international levels, such as the 61st session of UN Women's Commission on the Status of Women (CSW) and the ECOSOC Youth Forum in New York, the Duke and Duchess of Sussex, the 11th Commonwealth Youth Forum in London, and at AIDS2018 in Amsterdam.

-A greater speaker and facilitator, Jacob, has presented a TEDx Talk at QUT on the ideas around gender identity, is a contributor to Archer Magazine and Star Observer, and has written a personal essay for BuzzFeed about their experience coming out as nonbinary.
+A more extraordinary speaker and facilitator, Jacob, has presented a TEDx Talk at QUT on the ideas around gender identity, is a contributor to Archer Magazine and Star Observer, and has written a personal essay for BuzzFeed about their experience coming out as nonbinary.

 Jacob is interested in queer perspectives in intercultural learning, feminist methodologies, and youth leadership.
 They are currently undertaking their Masters in International Development at RMIT.
-In their spare time, Jacob is a performer, designer, and sometimes drag artist.
+In their spare time, Jacob is a performer, designer and sometimes drags an artist.

 Links mentioned in this episode:

 - Jacob's chapter in the 'Encyclopaedia for the UN Sustainable Development Goals, published by Springer: Youth and Their Role in Attaining SDG5'